-- Syringe out the 0.9% saline into the 50ml syringe turn upwards and void any air from the top of the syringe Leaning over the bowl in sink/ on lap, place the syringe tightly against the nostril to ensure a good seal (warn the - patient they may still be able to feel the nozzle of the syringe in their nose) Place the sample pot under the other nostril (this may require a second pair of hands) to collect ~5-10mls of solution.
-When you have enough, encourage pt to gently blow out any residual fluid into the pot - Send off sample with yellow form labelled "nasal lavage" for MC&S - 6.
+- 1. On a flat surface, pour ~50ml of 0.9% saline into the sample pot - 2.
+Syringe out the 0.9% saline into the 50ml syringe turn upwards and void any air from the top of the syringe - 3.
+Leaning over the bowl in sink/ on lap, place the syringe tightly against the nostril to ensure a good seal (warn the patient they may still be able to feel the nozzle of the syringe in their nose) - 4.
+Place the sample pot under the other nostril (this may require a second pair of hands) to collect ~5-10mls of solution.
+When you have enough, encourage pt to gently blow out any residual fluid into the pot - 5.
+Send off sample with yellow form labelled "nasal lavage" for MC&S - 6.
 Allow patient to blow their nose and then dispose of bowl and fluid cleared into a yellow bin.